Introduction to Relay Logic Control - Symbols, Working and Examples

 Relay Logic Circuit Relay Coil

-The relay coil symbol is used to indicate control relay or motor starter and sometimes even contactor or timer.
+The relay coil symbol is used to indicate a control relay, motor starter, contactor, or timer.

 6. Pilot Lamp